spine/spine.site/app/views/mobile_docs/example2.md

       return 'minutes required' unless @minutes
       return 'date required' unless @date

 You'll notice that the final line in the model is a `module.exports` assignment.
 This exposes the `Workout` class, so other files can require it.
-Spine application's use [CommonJS modules](http://spinejs.com/docs/commonjs), which requires explicit module requiring and property exporting.
+Spine applications use [CommonJS modules](http://spinejs.com/docs/commonjs), which requires explicit module requiring and property exporting.

 ###WorkoutType model